 - Continue on the path toward the Brook Trail.

-- You hear traffic on Route 10 before you see it –the sound seems out of place next to this still reflecting pond surrounded by the soft needles of old hemlocks.
+You hear traffic on Route 10 before you see it –the sound seems out of place next to this still reflecting pond surrounded by the soft needles of old hemlocks.
 Soon, the path reaches the water’s edge and Route 10 appears.
-Just beyond, through a culvert obscured by brush, is Camp Brook’s confluence with the Connecticut.
+Just beyond, through a culvert too deeply submerged to be seen, is Camp Brook’s confluence with the Connecticut.
 So – is Rinker Pond just another one in the brook’s chain?
 No – it’s actually a blend of brook and river water backed up behind Wilder Dam, miles downstream on the Connecticut!